sobomax/digger/README.md

 on Linux/FreeBSD/Windows using SDL library, or on FreeBSD console using native "VGL" VESA graphics interface.
 That version is now being actively developed to move Digger into XXI century.

+Furthermore, Michael Knigge <michael.knigge@gmx.de>, did some minor enhancements (i. e. switching fullscreen and window mode with F11), cleaned up the code a little bit, fixed some minor bugs and provided an Installer for Microsoft Windows.

 Some plans for the future releases include: